logo

 return "Post arguments for id are %s" % (id, str(req.args))

-As like Args class, if poor_AutoForm is set to Off, or if method is no POST, PUT or PATCH, req.form is EmptyForm instance instead of FieldStorage.
+Similar to the Args class, if poor_AutoForm is set to Off, or if the method is not POST, PUT or PATCH, req.form is an EmptyForm instance instead of FieldStorage.

 JSON requestlink | top

-In the first place JSON request are from AJAX.
-There are automatic JSON parsing in Request object, which parse request body to JSON variable.
-This parsing starts only when Application.auto_json variable is set to True (default) and if mime type of POST, PUT or PATCH request is application/json.
-Then request body is parsed to json property.
-You can configure JSON types via Application.json_mime_types property, which is list of request mime types.
+Initially, JSON requests came from AJAX.
+There is automatic JSON parsing in the Request object, which parses the request body to a JSON variable.
+This parsing starts only when the Application.auto_json variable is set to True (default) and the MIME type of a POST, PUT or PATCH request is application/json.
+Then the request body is parsed to the json property.
+You can configure JSON types via the Application.json_mime_types property, which is a list of request MIME types.

 import json